-Strategic and operational Does the phased model of delivery contribute to achieving overarching CFO Wing model aims and specifically, how do Peer involvement roles fit into these phases? operational How does the delivery of the Peer involvement element relate or contribute to the wider CFO Wing model programme?
-Do the pilot sites provide a suitable environment to deliver relational Impact and strength-based Peer involvement role pathways in prison? environment How do Peer involvement role holders operate on a day-to-day basis?
-What, if any is the impact of these roles on stakeholders?
+Strategic and operational Does the phased model of delivery contribute to achieving overarching CFO Wing model aims and specifically, how do Peer involvement roles fit into these phases?
+How does the delivery of the Peer involvement element relate or contribute to the wider CFO Wing model programme?
+Do the pilot sites provide a suitable environment to deliver relational Impact and strength-based Peer involvement role pathways in prison? environment What, if any is the impact of these roles on stakeholders?
 What is the Peer involvement training, supervision, and progression journey?
 Interpersonal What is the experience of those supported? and relational Are there any key attributes that indicate any particular suitability for Peer involvement roles in prison?